Building Strong Bodies: Becoming a Physical Therapist

 What is the job outlook for physical therapists?

 The job outlook for physical therapists is excellent.
-According to the Bureau of Labor Statistics, employment of physical therapists is projected to grow 18 percent from 2019 to 2029, much faster than the average for all occupations.
+According to the Bureau of Labor Statistics, employment of physical therapists is projected to grow 18 percent from 2019 to 2029, much faster than the for all occupations.
 This growth is primarily driven by the increasing demand for physical therapy services due to the aging population and the prevalence of chronic conditions such as diabetes and obesity.

 Leave a Comment